 Ninna-ji: The Temple of Cherry Blossoms

-Kennin-ji: The Dragon Temple
+Kennin-ji: The Temple of the Dragon

 Chokoji Temple – 長興寺

 These temples and shrines represent the diversity and richness of Japanese heritage, each offering something unique, whether through architecture, landscape, or history.
-They are living witnesses of the spirituality and art that have shaped Japan over the centuries.
+They are living witnesses to the spirituality and art that have shaped Japan over the centuries.